luije87/documentation/references.rst

 Dates
 -----

-When using dates in the CSV or API, we can accept most common date formats. mm/dd/yy or dd-mm-yy or yyyy-mm-dd or yyyy/mm/dd.
-Will all work.
+When using dates or datetimes in the CSV or API, please provide them in one of the formats: yyyy-mm-dd yyyy-mm-dd hh:mm:ss (assumes UTC time) yyyy-mm-dd hh:mm:ss offset (where timezone offset is either + or -, and hhmm)

 School Years
 ------------